lesterphillip/SVCC23_FastSVC/README.md

 This system uses phonetic posteriorgrams (PPGs) extracted by a pretrained ASR model, loudness, pitch, and speaker embeddings (x-vectors).
 The PPGs are upsampled by a scaling factor, and are fused with the downsampled loudness and pitch features after being processed by a FiLM block.
 The speaker embeddings are added to the fused PPG, loudness, and pitch afterwards.
 </p>

 Please note that there are some differences between this system and the official paper.
-The original FastSVC system was made for 16kHz generation, but we made changes to accommodate 24kHz generation.
+The original FastSVC system was made for 16kHz generation.

 Specific changes:
 1. Instead of using three different pitch extractors, we only used the Harvest from the PyWorld toolkit as the pitch extractor.